 Dr. Piers was raised in Holland, Michigan by two teachers—a middle school science teacher and a professor of social work—who taught him an early love for both science and people.
 One of his favorite pastimes was writing, and Dr. Piers knew from a young age that someday he wanted to combine his loves for science, writing, and interacting with others.

 Dr. Piers pursued that goal at Hope College, a small, Christian liberal arts school in his hometown, where he triple-majored in Biology, Chemistry, and English with an emphasis on creative writing.
-On his first day of orientation, he met his future wife, Rachael—a captain of the college soccer team who would soon lead the Flying Dutch to two MIAA championships as their Most Valuable Defensive Player.
+On his first day of orientation, he met his future wife, Rachael—a captain of the college soccer team who would soon lead the Flying Dutch to three MIAA championships as their Most Valuable Defensive Player.
 He also began training year-round for the college’s Guinness Record-holding freshmen vs. sophomores tug-of-war, “The Pull.”
 This three-hour competition would solidify his passion for working as part of a team.
 Dr. Piers graduated Summa Cum Laude from Hope College and was elected to both Phi Beta Kappa and Mortar Board, receiving the Erika Brubaker Senior Award for Proficiency in Literature (presented to the top two senior English majors).